 You're able to detect vanishingly small traces of gasoline with your nose.
-Whenever an odor lingers, that's because the source has soaked into everywhere -- walls, flooring materials, porous tiles, the pore of non-porous materials (yeah, I know, but nothing is completely non-porus,) etc. So yeah, odors liner.
+Whenever an odor lingers, that's because the source has soaked into everywhere -- walls, flooring materials, porous tiles, the pore of non-porous materials (yeah, I know, but nothing is completely non-porus,) etc. So yeah, odors linger.
 That just happens.

 What actually breaks down chemicals like toluene and the rest of what's in gasoline?